cdonairevillen/Call-me-maybe/README.md

 * `fn_greet`
 * `Function not found`

-### Step 4 — Baseline Comparison
+### Step 5 — Baseline Comparison

 A neutral baseline prompt is scored to reduce token popularity bias.

-### Step 5 — Best Candidate Wins
+### Step 6 — Best Candidate Wins

-The highest final score is selected.
+The highest final score is selected, subject to a minimum confidence gap.
+The gap threshold is relaxed when strong external signals are present (math operators with sufficient numbers, explicit quoted arguments).

 ---